 The City Lit sculpture department offers a wide range of exciting courses that will allow you to progress from beginner to advanced and learn a range of techniques.
-After this course you may wish to join a similar course to develop your skills further or try something completely different.
-We offer courses in prop making, metal, clay, wax, carving in stone and wood, mould making and casting in Jesmonite, or pewter and much more!
-Alternatively, you may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice and culminates with an exhibition in a London gallery.
+After this course you may wish to join a course in a material or process you have tried before to develop your skills further, or try something completely different.
+We offer courses in prop making, metal, clay, wax, carving in stone and wood, mould making and casting in Jesmonite, and much more!
+You may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice.

 Alexandra Harley is a sculptor with an immersive engagement with materials working in Stratford, London.
 She began teaching woodcarving at City Lit in 1985 and has taught other materials including bronze, stone and life modelling.
 She was elected to the Royal Society of Sculptors in 2000 and The London Group since 2017.
 She began studying sculpture at Wimbledon School of Art under Katherine Gilli and Glyn Williams and at St Martins School of Art under Tim Scott.
 Alexandra Harley has had several prestigious fellowships in Japan and the USA and was awarded the Brian Mercer Fellowship spending time in the Mariani Bronze Foundry, Italy, in 2016.
 Exhibitions include the ING Discerning Eye, Royal Academy Summer Exhibition, Royal Society of Sculptors Summer Exhibition, Creekside Open, Cork Street Open and the London Group Open; she has an extensive international CV and work in private collections.
 Her sculptures seek the capture of a fleeting moment and engage with the suspension of movement by fixing a physical interpretation of a brief and transitory fragment in time.
 With an internal energy pulsing through the complex constructions, her sculptures evade a single analysis.